A fast Wordfeud Solver in Rust

 }

-• The board itself: a 15x15 grid with word and letter bonus cells
+itself: a 15x15 grid with word and letter bonus cells - The

-• The horizontal and vertical state: tiles played on the board in horizontal and vertical direction.
-Note that vertical is simply the transposed version of horizontal
+state: tiles played on the board in horizontal and vertical direction.
+Note thatvertical

 /// A set of letters